 A short hop away at the top of the South Island, Nelson is home to the World of WearableArt and Classic Cars Museum.
 The show-stopping garment gallery displays over 70 fantastical WOW pieces, most selected from the current season alongside an array of outstanding artworks from earlier shows.

-Dame Suzie Moncrieff created the WOW concept in 1987 to challenge designers to take “art off the wall and onto the human form”.
-Designers come from all occupations, from many different backgrounds.
-WOW gives them the opportunity to be innovative and original, while not being bound by the constraints of commercialism.
+- Dame Suzie Moncrieff created the WOW® concept in 1987 to challenge designers to take “art off the wall and onto the human form”.
+Designers come from all occupations and many different backgrounds.
+WOW® gives them the opportunity to be innovative and original, while not being bound by the constraints of commercialism.
 The only limit is imagination.

-The high-energy WOW show tells a powerful visual story, featuring 133 designs from 260 entries with a 50/50 split between New Zealand and the rest of world including Australia, China, Germany, India, Japan, Mexico, Netherlands, Russia, Taiwan, Thailand, the United Kingdom and the United States.
+- The high-energy 2017 WOW® show tells a powerful visual story, featuring 104 entries by 122 designers with a 50/50 split between New Zealand and the rest of world including Australia, China, Hong Kong (China), India, Indonesia, Malaysia, Netherlands, Singapore, Spain, Switzerland, Taiwan (China), United Kingdom and United States.

 - Prizes include internships with Weta Workshop in Wellington and Cirque de Soleil in Canada.